 The Pensions Committee has full delegated powers to deal with all functions relating to Local Government Pensions on behalf of Staffordshire County Council, including the management of the administration of benefits and the strategic management of the Fund's assets.

 See the Pension Committee page for futher information.

 Local Pension Board

-From April 2015, your administering authority must establish and operate a Local Pension Board.
+Since April 2015, your administering authority must establish and operate a Local Pension Board.
 The board is responsible for assisting the administering authority in securing compliance with the LGPS regulations, overriding legislation and guidance from the Pensions Regulator.
 The board is made up of equal representation from employer and member representatives.

 Please see the Local Pension Board page for further information.

-Additional information is contained in our Governance Policy.
+Additional information is contained in our governance policy.

 As a scheme member, you will pay contributions to the LGPS.
 Your employer currently pays in the balance of the cost of providing your benefits after taking into account investment returns.

 Every three years, an independent actuary calculates how much your employer should contribute to the scheme.
 The amount will vary, but generally the present underlying assumption is that employees contribute approximately one third of the scheme's costs and the employer contributes the rest.